Genes: PRKN (parkin)

 - Motor Impairment

-There were no differences in striatal dopamine levels at 4, 6, or 8 months compared to wild-type rats.
+There were no differences in striatal dopamine levels at 4, 6, or 8 months compared with wild-type rats.
+However, factors involved in dopaminergic transmission, including monoamine oxidase activity, β-phenylethylamine, trace amine-associated receptor 1, and postsynaptic dopamine D2 receptors were altered in the striata of 2-month-old KO rats.

 There was no increase in α-synuclein protein in the striatum or any other brain region assessed.